nikhilaravi/reactnative-redux-learnings/README.md

 ## Xcode!

-- Simulator
-  - There's a handy 'inspector' setting you can use similar to 'inspect' element in the browse.
+- Simulator.
+There's a handy 'inspector' setting you can use similar to 'inspect' element in the browser.
 When running the simulator hit cmd + z to show the settings
-  -

 ## Redux